horriblename/lf/README.md

 ## ⚠️ Important Note ⚠️

-the [sixel PR](https://github.com/gokcehan/lf/pull/1211) has been merged upstream, go use that.
-If you were previously using this fork, just `set sixel true` and no other change is needed
+the [sixel PR](https://github.com/gokcehan/lf/pull/1211) has been merged upstream (since r31), go use that.
+If you were previously using this fork, just `set sixel true` and no other change is needed, if you have trouble with migrating from this fork, open an issue here.

 ---